Tired of buying junk trinkets?

 Gift Certificates Are Great Idea for Party Favors

-For my grandson's 6th birthday party my daughter bought each child attending two $1.00 McDonalds' Gift Certificates.
+For my grandson's 6th birthday party my daughter bought each child attending a McDonalds' Gift Certificate.
 She typed a note that said, "Thanks for attending my party.
 Enjoy yourself at McDonalds."
 She stapled it to the gift certificates and signed my grandson's name.
 She had the table set for the cake/ice cream part of the party and had one of these on each plate.

 It was cost effective, as she did not have to buy party bags and all that "junk/trinkets" to fill the bags.
 Many of the mother's attending with their children were impressed and said they were going to do the same thing.
 It usually costs more than $2 to fill one of those party bags and is more time consuming to say nothing of filling different bags for the girls and the boys.
 This way it took a minimum of time and money and they were sure to get used.